There is still great opportunity for companies who choose to use videos strategically to stand out from the competition.

 - Don’t be afraid to make friends. – When it comes to social media, you need to interact with your audience, hence the word “social”.
 Social video is no different.
 Your video content must continually be a part of the conversation, and if your goal is to get an ROI out of YouTube, you will need more than one video.
 YouTube recommends that, to start a YouTube page, you will need 8 pieces of content.
 Social media is a great place to start your conversation, but you need to lead your audience somewhere.
 Ideally, lead your audience to your website where they can watch more videos and then contact you to buy your product or service.

-How will you use video in 2015?
+How do you allocate your online video budget?
 Feel free to share some tips and hints in the comments.